davidtrattnig/opencms-workflow2/readme.txt

 ----------------------------------------------------------------

-Task functionalities are just available if an 3rd party workflow engine or an self implmented engine is attached.
+Task functionalities are just available if an 3rd party workflow engine or an self implemented engine is attached.

 To attach a third party workflow engine (e.g. JBoss JBPM) the workflow2 module provides an interface to be implemented: